Hydraulic warfare: Europe

 HW was used by Finland and the USSR during World War II.
 British forces destroyed the Moehne and Edersee Dams in Western Germany to cut off the supply of water, power, river navigation, and flood protection to the Nazi regime.
 The breach of the Moehne dam unleashed a flood of 310,000 cfs, costing 1,200 lives.
 Bridges were washed out for 30 miles below the dam, and two power plants were submerged.
 The destruction of the Edersse dam produced similar flows and damaged infrastructure all the way to the Mittelland canal.
 Navigation was also disrupted as no water was available to stabilize the level of water in the river.
 Germany struck again by flooding the Pontine marshes in Italy, slowing the advance of Allied forces.
-Germany also flooded the Ay and Ill rivers in France and the Rur river in Germany.

-German forces flooded the Liri, Garigliano, and Rapido Rivers in Italy in early 1944.
+Germany flooded the Ay and Ill rivers in France and the Rur river in Germany, also flooded the Liri, Garigliano and Rapido Rivers in Italy in early 1944.
 The Garigliano flood disrupted a British crossing, with knock-on effects on the Battle of Monte Cassino.
 Conversely, the Germans dammed up the Rapido river below an attempted crossing, creating a quagmire and delaying the operation.
+During the Normandy campaign, the Allied forces attacking Utah Beach suffered significant setbacks due to the Germans deliberately flooded seawater into the fields up to 2 mi from the coast, forcing Allied vehicles to be funnelled onto the few remaining dry causeways that were specifically targeted by German artilleries.